Are you a current first year student?

 Do I need to create a resume if I don’t have one?
 No. The application provides space to spell out your interests, skills, and experience, which are the qualifications we are looking at.

 What about safety?
-The University of Notre Dame and the Center for Social Concerns are committed to student safety.
+The University of Notre Dame and the Institute for Social Concerns are committed to student safety.
 Each organization has safety guidelines in place, and students will receive a rigorous orientation about their site, city, country, living arrangements, etc. There will also be a faculty member assigned to each pod of students who will check in on a regular basis.
-In addition, Center for Social Concerns staff can be contacted 24/7 throughout the summer experience.
+In addition, Institute for Social Concerns staff can be contacted 24/7 throughout the summer experience.

 What will I do at my site?
 Each site has a specific description linked to it.
 Site descriptions may change as roles develop and needs at the site change.

 What will the class be like?
-The NDBridge one-credit S/U class will prepare students for an immersive summer commitment to marginalized communities.
+The NDBridge one-credit graded class will prepare students for an immersive summer commitment to marginalized communities.
 It will also teach students how to encounter others in ways that celebrate human dignity and respectfully pursue the common good in their local community or across the world.
 Self awareness, cultural humility, solidarity, and systems of injustice will be examined.
 Students will also receive site and category specific training.

 What if I change my mind about my site preferences?
 You can change your mind about site preferences during the interview process and will be given opportunities to confirm your site preferences later in the selection process.